-- (i) slow the rate of decline of oil production and export in the near term; - (ii) strengthen the managerial, technical and financial capabilities of selected oil enterprises; - (iii) catalyze the mobilization of financing (incl. foreign investment) in the sector; and - (iv) support Russia' policy reforms aiming at fostering large-scale private sector investment in the upstream oil sector through legal, tax, price and institutional reforms.
+(i) slow the rate of decline of oil production and export in the near term;

+(ii) strengthen the managerial, technical and financial capabilities of selected oil enterprises;

+(iii) catalyze the mobilization of financing (incl. foreign investment) in the sector; and upstream oil sector through legal, tax, price and institutional reforms .